 This raised woodland garden provides a perfect privacy screen to the meadows and streams of the hidden Reflection Garden.
-The Reflection Garden is designed with lots of sitting spaces for quiet contemplation or small group conversations.
-A trio of Bubbling Urns will provide a wonderful place to watch local birds quench their thirst or wash their wings.
-The long, slowly meandering stream will make a tranquil backdrop to the native meadow plantings, where you’ll be able to enjoy butterflies and the occasional hummingbird.
+The Reflection Garden is designed with lots of seating for quiet contemplation or small group conversations.
+A trio of Bubbling Urns provides a wonderful place to watch local birds quench their thirst or wash their wings.

-Of course, there is nothing in the world more tranquil than simply sitting and watching gorgeous, colorful koi and goldfish peacefully swimming - a sight you'll see in the garden's large koi pond.
-As you stroll the pathways, be sure to pause on the bridge, and maybe you’ll catch a glimpse of a big koi splashing around in the main waterfall.
+As you stroll the pathways, be sure to pause on the bridge, and maybe you’ll catch a glimpse of a big, colorful koi splashing around in the main waterfall.